A Program dedicated to serving families in the Brookmill Court Community

-Building Blocks Preschool: Our free-of-charge preschool operates five days per week, with weekly lesson plans and activities centered on specific educational themes.
-Through one-on-one teaching time, our teachers are able to give special attention to problem areas or areas of strength.
-In addition to academic knowledge, the children in our program are learning concepts that can’t be taught by words, but rather by experience, modeling, and consistency, such as solving problems, working hard to achieve a goal, and making healthy choices.
+This free-of-charge preschool operates five days per week, with weekly lesson plans and activities centered on specific educational themes.
+Through one-on-one teaching time, teachers are able to give special attention to problem areas or areas of strength.
+In addition to academic knowledge, the children in the program are learning concepts that can’t be taught by words, but rather by experience, modeling, and consistency, such as solving problems, working hard to achieve a goal, and making healthy choices.